Aleksandr Nedovyesov: 2013–2015: Grand Slam singles and doubles debut, Career high singles ranking

-2021–2022: Seven Challenger titles and Two ATP finals
+2021–2023: Historic Maiden ATP title, Eight Challenger titles & five ATP finals, top 50

+During the 2021 season, he won seven Challenger doubles titles, four of them with Ukrainian Denys Molchanov.

 He reached an ATP final at the 2022 Melbourne Summer Set 1 for the first time in his career partnering Aisam-ul-Haq Qureshi.

 At the 2022 Australian Open he again partnered with Qureshi to win his first doubles match at this Major and only his second Grand Slam win in doubles in his career where they defeated seventh seeded pair of Nicolas Mahut and Fabrice Martin.

 At the 2022 Delray Beach Open he reached his second ATP final with Qureshi.

+He reached his fourth ATP final at the 2023 Libéma Open with Gonzalo Escobar, losing to Wesley Koolhof and Neal Skupski.

+He won his maiden title at the 2023 Swedish Open in Bastad with Escobar, becoming the first Kazakhstani in the Open Era to lift a doubles ATP title.

+He won his second title at the 2023 Sofia Open with Escobar.